Back to Blog

 Property typeNew or existingNew or existing

-Key takeaway: If you are a single parent, the Family Home Guarantee is always the better option — you need a smaller deposit (2% vs 5%), get a larger guarantee (18% vs 15%), and do not need to be a first home buyer.
-If you qualify for both, choose the FHG.
+The short version: if you are a single parent, the Family Home Guarantee beats the First Home Guarantee every time — a smaller deposit (2% vs 5%), a bigger guarantee (18% vs 15%), and no first-home-buyer requirement.
+If you qualify for both, take the FHG.

 Family Home Guarantee vs Help to Buy — which suits you?

-If you are a single parent house-hunting in 2026, you have two federal schemes to choose between — and the right one depends on whether you would rather own 100% of a smaller home or share ownership of a larger one.
-The Help to Buy scheme launched on 5 December 2025 and is a completely different model to the Family Home Guarantee.
+In 2026 single parents have two federal schemes to weigh up, and the right one comes down to a single question: would you rather own 100% of a smaller home, or share ownership of a larger one?
+The Help to Buy scheme launched on 5 December 2025 and works on a completely different model.
 Most articles still ignore it.
-Here is the plain-English comparison.
+Here is the plain-English comparison — and it now applies almost everywhere, because Help to Buy reached the last holdouts in 2026.

 The fundamental difference

 Under the Family Home Guarantee, you own 100% of the home from day one.
-The government acts as a guarantor on your loan so you avoid LMI — that is its only role.
-There is no equity claim and no clawback.
+The government's only role is guaranteeing part of your loan so you skip LMI.
+No equity claim, no clawback.

-Under Help to Buy, the federal government becomes your co-owner.
-They contribute up to 40% of the purchase price for a new build (or 30% for an existing home) in exchange for an equivalent equity stake.
-You only borrow against your share.
-When you sell, you repay their share of the sale price — which means if the home doubles in value, so does the amount you owe back.
+Under Help to Buy, the government becomes your co-owner.
+It puts in up to 40% of the price for a new build (or 30% for an existing home) in exchange for that same share of equity.
+You only borrow against your portion.
+When you sell, you repay the government's share of the sale price — so if the home doubles in value, what you owe back roughly doubles too.

 FeatureFamily Home GuaranteeHelp to Buy